 Mudgee Public School is fortunate to also have students from a number of other Nations which include Murawari, Worimi, Dunghutti, Walpiri and Kamilaroi.

 For a great interactive Indigenous Languages map, click on the image.

 Close the Gap (Community Mural)

-On Thursday the 20th March, 2014 a number of our year 5 and 6 students were invited by local community arts group, Mudgee Underground, to contribute to a giant dot painting.
+A number of our year 5 and 6 students were invited by local community arts group, Mudgee Underground, to contribute to a giant dot painting.
 A giant artwork was created to support the Close the Gap campaign; Australia’s largest movement to improve Indigenous health.

 Did you know that Aboriginal and Torres Strait Islander people can expect to live substantially shorter lives than other Australians – up to 20 years less in some cases?
 It’s a health crisis you’d associate with an impoverished nation, but it’s happening right here in our own backyard.
 Together we are helping to change this picture.
 Our students enjoyed learning how to paint using Aboriginal symbols and dots.
 They also about the importance of working together to make our community more aware about important issues such as this one.

 This project was coordinated by Mudgee Underground- http://www.mudgeeunderground.com.au with the support of Indigiearth founder, Sharon Winsor- http://indigiearth.com.au.
 We’d like to thank these community members for providing such a wonderful opportunity.

 Our School celebrates this event with a ‘Bush Tucker’ BBQ.
 Students receive a sample of kangaroo, crocodile or emu sausage for free as well as some wattle seed damper.